(SEO) or in other words, Search Engine Optimization. The objective here is to increase your website's traffic, and ultimately convert

 set for the website.

-search engine optimization is making your website rank higher than it's
+well done search engine optimization positions your website rank higher than it's

-competitors in certain searches.
+competitors in certain searches or at the very least on the same page.
 This is often accomplished by re-working,

 very often by re-writing the content of your website to be more relevant than